Part IV Entry 63 of 84

 What The Wellness Industry Got Wrong

 The wellness industry has done considerable damage to meditation by packaging it as a solution to everything, attaching it to various aesthetic tropes, and overstating its effects in ways that set people up for disappointment and skepticism.
-Meditation does not cure anxiety disorders.
+Meditation is not a cure-all for anxiety disorders.
 It does not resolve the problems in your life.
 It does not guarantee enlightenment, bliss, or the dissolution of the self.
 What it tends to produce for people who actually do it is the set of improvements described above, which are significant and genuinely worth having, but which look nothing like the marketing.

 The Actual Method